fonnesbeck/git_tutorial/PITCHME.md

 $ git log --patch diary.txt
 ```

+Note:
-^ You should get a long list of output, and you should be able to see both commit messages and the difference between each commit.
+ You should get a long list of output, and you should be able to see both commit messages and the difference between each commit.

 ---